-This section describes the flow mobility procedures when the LMA receives Proxy Binding Update messages with a lifetime value set to zero (in terms of protocol operations it means that an MN has disconnected from the sending MAG).
-Due to the limitations explained before, we first test the scenario for the WLAN to WLAN case using the bonding MN.
+This section describes the flow mobility procedures when the LMA receives Proxy Binding Update messages with a lifetime value set to zero (it terms of protocol operations it means that an MN has disconnected).
+Due to the limitations explained before, we first test the thus scenario for the WLAN to WLAN case using the bonding MN.
 We argue however that from a protocol operation point of view the same considerations apply to weak host terminals.
-We finally relate an out of coverage scenario to one in which a weak host MN performs a WLAN to 3G flow handover triggered manually.
+We finally relate an out of coverage scenario to the WLAN to 3G weak host MN where the flow handover is manually triggered.
 It should be noted that there is no impact on the protocol operation (only the trigger changes).